godotengine/godot-website/collections/_article/gsoc-2019-progress-report-3.md

 I started off with getting familiar with Godot's code base and understanding the previous implementation of Godot Tools (a pre-exisiting VS Code integration plugin).
 I also got familiar with my mentor and other developers over IRC.

 **Coding period #1 (May 27, 2019 - June 24, 2019)**<br>
 My mentor Geequlim already had a basic version of LSP server and client for VS Code implemented, so my task was to improve upon it, try to identify possible point of failures and also include all the expected features.
-At first we implemented Error Diagnostics: every time a change is detected by the LSP Server from the client, diagnostics are updated i.e. errors and warnings along with their relevant informations such as range and message are being parsed by an Extended GDScript Parser.
+At first we implemented Error Diagnostics: every time a change is detected by the LSP Server from the client, diagnostics are updated i.e. errors and warnings along with their relevant information such as range and message are being parsed by an Extended GDScript Parser.

 **Coding period #2 (June 28, 2019 - July 22, 2019)**<br>
 Geequlim has been very active throughout, during this period initially he implemented an entire symbol cache pool while I was working on the Code Completion feature.
 The cache pool is filled at the startup by parsing all scripts in the workspace for script symbols and loading native symbols from Godot's `DocData`.
 Later on I used that symbol pool to implement features such as - Hover Provider, Function Assist, Symbol Resolve & Go to definition.